dhivya90m/GenAI-Risk-Compliance-Assistant/README.md

 - Inspired by GenAI and RAG best practices at JPMC and other leading financial institutions.
 - Built with [Snowflake Cortex](https://docs.snowflake.com/en/user-guide/snowflake-cortex), [Streamlit](https://streamlit.io/), and SEC XBRL data.
+- Uses LangChain and modern AI frameworks for multi-turn chat and RAG orchestration.

+---

+## Advancements & Industry Context

+- **Event-driven automation:** No manual ETL—Snowpipe, Streams, and Tasks orchestrate the pipeline.
+- **Agentic AI:** Multi-agent orchestration (compliance, risk, summarization) for dynamic, context-aware workflows.[6][1]
+- **RAG at scale:** Robust, explainable RAG pipeline with semantic search and LLMs, all within Snowflake.[5]
+- **Enterprise security:** All logic, data, and AI actions are governed, auditable, and fully within Snowflake’s security perimeter.[3][4]
+- **Real-time analytics:** Dashboards and monitoring tabs provide up-to-the-minute insights and pipeline health.
+- **Extensible architecture:** Easily add new agents, data sources, or external integrations as regulations and business needs evolve.

 ---